ajungmann/Getting-and-Cleaning-Data-Course-Project/README.md

- CodeBook.md  describes the variables, the data, and any transformations or work that was performed to clean up the data.
+ CodeBook describes the variables, the data, and any transformations or work that was performed to clean up the data.

  run_analysis.R  contains all the code to perform the analyses described in the 5 steps.
 They can be launched in RStudio by just importing the file.